 Describes the properties of an OCI artifact — including the Git repository from which the artifact originates, the latest built commit, initial build configuration parameters, and relationships to other components.
 Component names are unique in a namespace.

 An Application CR owns multiple components and logically groups them in the UI.
-When a new component's build pipeline completes, the Integration Service creates a new snapshot from each of the Component CRs, as well as the just-produced component artifact.
-IntegrationTestScenarios use this output to run.
+When a component's build pipeline completes, the Integration Service creates a new snapshot from each Component CR and the just-produced artifact.
+IntegrationTestScenarios then run against this snapshot.

-An immutable set of component references, created from each push or pull request events.
-A snapshot defines a set of components which are either tested or released together.
-Note that at any point in time, a given snapshot might not necessarily represent the latest built artifacts for all components in your namespace.
+An immutable set of component references, created on each push or pull request event.
+A snapshot defines which components are tested or released together.
+A given snapshot does not necessarily represent the latest built artifacts for all components in your namespace.

 Konflux follows a "build once, release multiple times" mentality.
 You codify build requirements in an EnterpriseContractPolicy CR.
-When evaluated against a snapshot, it returns a single result based on the highest violation — if any single component fails, the overall result is a failure.
+Conforma evaluates the policy against a snapshot and returns a single result based on the highest violation — if any component fails, the overall result is a failure.

 Maps an Application you want to release to a release action.
 Defines the process to release future Snapshots of your Application in the managed namespace, determines whether automatic releases are enabled, and whether you want to provide additional data to each future release pipeline.

-Created in the managed namespace, this CR defines the specific pipeline to run and a given EnterpriseContractPolicy which must pass for each snapshot before that pipeline can proceed.
-It also establishes essential details about the delivery of your content.
+Created in the managed namespace, this CR defines the release pipeline to run and the EnterpriseContractPolicy that must pass for each snapshot before the pipeline can proceed.
+It also specifies where and how artifacts are delivered.

 Every time you want to release newly built artifacts, you create a Release CR in your tenant namespace.
 It represents your intent to release some content and, when present, will initiate the push of content.
 A Release CR references a specific Snapshot and ReleasePlan.
 ReleasePlans can also be configured for auto-release.